Blendify/blender-manual/blender_docs/manual/grease_pencil/visual_effects/shadow.rst

       Sets the object to use as the pivot point for the shadow.

 Use Wave Effect
-   When enabled, apply a wave distortion to the shadow
+   When enabled, apply a wave distortion to the shadow.

    Direction
       Sets horizontal or vertical direction for the waves.